FUMOGENI 2017 – current

 Can we sabotage the Wasteocene?
 Where are the toxic stories of this age?
 MARCO ARMIERO, 2018

-During the lecture Marco Armiero will talk about the Antropocene, asking wether we are really living in the Wasteocene and what it means for the planet and our lives.
+During the lecture Marco Armiero talked about the Anthropocene, asking wether we are really living in the Wasteocene and what it means for the planet and our lives.

 Marco Armiero is Director of the Environmental Humanities Laboratory at the KTH Royal Institute of Technology in Stockholm, Sweden, where he is also Associate Professor of Environmental History.
 He is the author of A Rugged Nation.
 Mountains and the Making of Modern Italy (2011, translated into Italian in 2013) and co-editor of several volumes: A His- tory of Environmentalism.
 Local Struggles, Global Histories (2014); An Environmental history of mass migration (2017); Future Remains.
 A cabinet of curiosities for the Anthropocene (2017); and Nature and History in Modern Italy (2010).
 He has published articles and edited special issues in Environment and History, Left History, Radical History Review, Modern Italy, Southern Atlantic Quarterly, Capitalism Nature Socialism, and the Journal of Political Ecology.
 He is a senior editor of Capitalism Nature Socialism and an associate editor of Environmental Humanities.

-Fumogeni is coordinated by Serena Porrati, Simona Barbera, Carlotta Pezzolo, Paul Vukovic and Ronny Faber Dahl
+Fumogeni is coordinated by Serena Porrati, Simona Barbera, Carlotta Pezzolo, and Ronny Faber Dahl